SenseNova-MARS: Empowering Multimodal Agentic Reasoning and Search via Reinforcement Learning: Experiments

 \subsection{Main Results}

-\textbf{Search-oriented Evaluation.} As shown in Tab.~\ref{tab:agentic_search}, \methodname{}-8B establishes a new SOTA among open-source agentic models under 8B parameters and closed-source proprietary models.
-Specifically, \methodname{}-8B attains an average performance gain of 12.68 points compared with Qwen3-VL-8B.
-Additionally, \methodname{} outperforms search-orientSearch-oriented Evaluationed agentic models such as MMSearch-R1 \cite{wu2025mmsearch}, DeepMMSearch-R1 \cite{narayan2025deepmmsearch}, and DeepEyesV2 \cite{hong2025deepeyesv2}, surpassing MMSearch-R1 by an average of 11.71 points.
+\textbf{Search-oriented Evaluation.} As shown in Tab.~\ref{tab:agentic_search} and Fig.~\ref{fig:fig_compare_32b_8b}, \methodname{}-32B establishes a new SOTA among open-source agentic models and closed-source proprietary models. \methodname{}-32B achieves an average score of 69.74 across seven benchmarks, surpassing leading proprietary models such as Gemini-3-Pro \cite{gemini3pro} and GPT-5.2 \cite{openai2025gpt5_2}.
+Notably, on the HR-MMSearch benchmark, \methodname{}-32B scores 54.43, outperforming Gemini-3-Pro and GPT-5.2 by margins of 5.91 and 6.23 points, respectively.
+In the small-scale category, \methodname{}-8B also demonstrates strong performance, attaining an average gain of 12.68 points over Qwen3-VL-8B.
+Additionally, \methodname{} outperforms search-oriented agentic models such as MMSearch-R1 \cite{wu2025mmsearch}, DeepMMSearch-R1 \cite{narayan2025deepmmsearch}, and DeepEyesV2 \cite{hong2025deepeyesv2}, surpassing MMSearch-R1 by an average of 11.71 points.
 Compared with proprietary closed-source models, \methodname{}-8B surpasses GPT-5 \cite{openai2025gpt5}, Gemini-2.5-Flash \cite{comanici2025gemini}, and Gemini-3-Flash \cite{gemini3flash} by a significant margin, outperforming Gemini-3-Flash by an average of 2.94 points.
 These results highlight the efficacy of our unified agentic search and visual reasoning RL framework.